Pgalante/wallace_biomodelos/docs/b8e390e207cea9b578d061b46543a37c379de9f7/installation_instructions.md

-# Instructions for Installation of dependencies for our Wallace-BioModelos 3 Workshop!
+# Instructions for Installation of dependencies for our Wallace-BioModelos 3 Workshop
 Thank you for joining!

 **Beginner R users**: Please update to the latest version of R (v4) and update all packages (in R Studio go to tools - check for package updates) before starting with the installation steps below.
 For more information on installing R and R studio - see more instructions below, and please reach out to the workshop organizers for help during our zoom office hours and on our Slack channel (links in the installation instructions email) - Tambien hablamos espanol!.